Kim Feth

 I didn't set out to become a healthcare advocate.
 The broken healthcare system made me one.

-And then the system came for my own family.
+Then the system came for my own family.

 First, it was our teenage son.
-One moment he was whole, the next he was in the hospital with a badly fractured leg, facing a long, grueling recovery.
-I was thrown into the chaos with bills, the wrong insurance plan, the endless navigation—all while trying to keep my family steady.
-I learned fast: when healthcare breaks, it breaks hard.
+One moment he was whole.
+The next, he was in the hospital with a badly fractured leg, facing a long, hard recovery.
+I was thrown into the chaos—bills, the wrong insurance plan, the endless calls —all while trying to keep my family steady.

 Then came my husband.
-What should have been simple turned into an 18-month nightmare— misdiagnoses, surgical complications, failed discharge planning, and watching a strong man relearn how to walk while I slept on an air mattress in a rehab room.
-During that season, I was the sole breadwinner, the sole caregiver, and the one person standing between him and a system that treated him like a number.
+What should have been simple turned into a 24-month nightmare—misdiagnoses, surgical complications, failed discharge planning, and watching a strong man relearn how to walk while I slept on an air mattress in a rehab room.

-One night, my husband said, “I wish we could take everything you know and everything we’ve lived through and use it to help other people.”
+One night, my husband said, "I wish we could take everything you know and everything we've lived through and use it to help other people."
 He was right.
-Because what we survived wasn’t just bad luck, it was proof of how broken the system really is.

 That's why I started Healthcare Survival Kit.

-And then the system came for my own family.
+Then the system came for my own family.

 First, it was our teenage son.
-One moment he was whole, the next he was in the hospital with a badly fractured leg, facing a long, grueling recovery.
-I was thrown into the chaos with bills, the wrong insurance plan, the endless navigation—all while trying to keep my family steady.
-I learned fast: when healthcare breaks, it breaks hard.
+One moment he was whole.
+The next, he was in the hospital with a badly fractured leg, facing a long, hard recovery.
+I was thrown into the chaos—bills, the wrong insurance plan, the endless calls —all while trying to keep my family steady.

 Then came my husband.
-What should have been simple turned into an 18-month nightmare— misdiagnoses, surgical complications, failed discharge planning, and watching a strong man relearn how to walk while I slept on an air mattress in a rehab room.
-During that season, I was the sole breadwinner, the sole caregiver, and the one person standing between him and a system that treated him like a number.
+What should have been simple turned into a 24-month nightmare—misdiagnoses, surgical complications, failed discharge planning, and watching a strong man relearn how to walk while I slept on an air mattress in a rehab room.

-One night, my husband said, “I wish we could take everything you know and everything we’ve lived through and use it to help other people.”
+One night, my husband said, "I wish we could take everything you know and everything we've lived through and use it to help other people."
 He was right.
-Because what we survived wasn’t just bad luck, it was proof of how broken the system really is.

 That's why I started Healthcare Survival Kit.